SystemRDL/PeakRDL-regblock/docs/cpuif/customizing.rst

 As an example, let's use the SystemVerilog interface definition for :ref:`cpuif_axi4lite` that is bundled with this project.
-This interface uses following style and naming conventions:
+This interface uses the following style and naming conventions:

 * SystemVerilog interface type name is ``axi4lite_intf``
 * Defines modports named ``master`` and ``slave``